Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Discussion

 We follow the procedure described in Ref.~\citep{Levallois2015} however, due to the anisotropy in the magnetic state, the in-plane optical conductivity tensor should be described as follows:

-where the in-plane anisotropy of the \FPS\ optical conductivity is given by different dynamic conductivity functions $\sigma_{xx}$ and $\sigma_{yy}$.
-The latter terms capture the ordinary absorption and the birefringence of the sample, while the diagonal term, $\sigma_{xy}$, is associated with the magneto-optical effects and the optical Hall conductivity.
+where the in-plane anisotropy of the FePS$_3$ optical conductivity is given by different dynamic conductivity functions $\sigma_{xx}$ and $\sigma_{yy}$.
+The latter terms capture the ordinary absorption and the birefringence of the sample, while the off-diagonal term, $\sigma_{xy}$, is associated with the magneto-optical effects and the optical Hall conductivity.
+We note that FePS$_3$ has monoclinic symmetry, for which the dielectric tensor generally contains additional off-diagonal elements beyond the form written above.
+However, for our experimental geometry, where optical propagation is along the $c$-axis and the measured response is confined to the $ab$ plane, these contributions are considered small within our experimental configuration.
+In this sense, the monoclinic distortion is retained, but its effect on the in-plane optical response is weak, allowing us to adopt an effective orthorhombic approximation.
+This approximation captures the dominant in-plane response relevant for the present analysis.

 Plugging in the eigenvectors of the Right- and Left-handed circular polarized light $e_{\pm}=1/\sqrt{2}\left(1,\pm i\right)$ results in the circular optical conductivity: